SummittDweller/wieting-rpi-auto-start/README.md

 - In addition to adding `dynamic-timing` I'd also like to investigate rotating the video output 90-degrees.
 See the last half of [Rotating the screen for the Raspberry Pi 4](https://pimylifeup.com/raspberry-pi-rotate-screen/) for a possible solution.

+- Giving up on the `dynamic-timing` approach since manipulating the `setInterval` and `setTimeout` functions in Javascript looks dicey.
+Instead, I've settled on the approach of using multiple `pre-show` objects, each 15-seconds long, to handle objects that need multiple screens or longer durations.

+### 21-Jan-2022

+- Adding more 30-second, and longer, audio clips and working to convert one or two of our ads into the new `pre-show` format.

+- Need to try and introduce .mp4 playback within the new `pre-show` scheme.
+Also looking to briefly try and extract .mp4 video from a DCP package.